utoni/PastDSE/README.md

 - *PatchGuard* will complain if you use functions like `PsSetLoadImageNotifyRoutine`, `PsSetCreateProcessNotifyRoutine` and `PsSetCreateThreadNotifyRoutine`
 - `ObRegisterCallbacks` returns *Access denied*
 - there may be other functions e.g. `FltRegisterFilter`

-It is possible to use these funcions by hijacking an existing driver objects.
-You'll figure that out.

 # Contributors
-As you can see, I've used some slightly modified code from [BlackBone](https://github.com/DarthTon/Blackbone) for the driver mapping and relocation.
+Some slightly modified code from [BlackBone](https://github.com/DarthTon/Blackbone) for the driver mapping and relocation.